Value-Quality Investing India: 11.38% Returns After 4% Lost to Taxes

 | Final Wealth (₹50L) | ₹3.64 Cr | ₹2.80 Cr | +30% |

-Bottom Line: Value-quality delivered modest 1.59% outperformance after costs, but 4.02% consumed by taxes and friction—representing 26% of gross returns lost.
+Bottom Line: Value-quality delivered modest 1.59% higher historical return vs benchmark after costs in this simulation, but 4.02% consumed by taxes and friction—representing 26% of gross returns lost.
 Key strength: 7-month recovery vs Nifty's 60 months enables better long-term compounding.

 The Hidden Cost of Factor Investing